 The course content is updated to reflect Healthy People 2020, MyPlate for Older Americans, and current Dietary Guidelines.
 You will learn about the changes that commonly occur naturally with aging and learn how disease is not a natural consequence of growing old.
 You will also learn about the diseases that occur often in older adults and how nutritional elements may contribute to the problems or are part of the solution to the problems.

 Senior Nutrition Specialist Certification Course Includes:

-- All Learning Materials - certification textbook & companion ebook, downloadable PDF's & online testing
+- All Learning Materials - Certification textbook and companion e-book, downloadable PDFs and online testing

-- Digital ebook for online/offline learning, practice activities, self assessment quizzes & analytics to determine where to focus your study time
+- Digital e-book for online/offline learning, practice activities, self assessment quizzes and analytics to determine where to focus your study time

 - Test When You’re Ready – Complete examination anytime within 6 months from enrollment

 - Study at Your Own Pace - Course Study Guidelines and Completion Schedule to stay on track

 - Unlimited Student Support – Before, during and after enrollment